Environmental Scientist Resume Format

 Certifications

-Notice: This example employs a clean, single-column layout with standard headings.
-Each bullet starts with an action verb and includes quantifiable outcomes — precisely what ATS systems and recruiters expect.
+Notice: This resume example uses a straightforward single-column layout with clear section titles.
+Each bullet starts with a strong action verb and includes quantifiable achievements — precisely what ATS systems and hiring managers expect.

 Common Resume Format Mistakes for Environmental Scientists

-Avoid these common pitfalls that can weaken even the strongest environmental scientist application.
+Be sure to avoid these pitfalls that can weaken even highly qualified environmental scientist applications.

 1